 About Edgecote Moor Battlefield

-Edgecote Moor battlefield is the site of a battle fought during the Wars of the Roses, that resulted in the capture of Edward IV by the Earl of Warwick.
+Edgecote Moor Battlefield is the site of a battle fought during the Wars of the Roses, that resulted in the capture of Edward IV by the Earl of Warwick.

-Not very well documented, the battle of Edgecote Moor was fought on 26th July 1469, and pitched the Yorkist forces under the Earl of Pembroke, against the Lancastrians, who were under the leadership of ‘Robin of Redesdale’.
-This was almost certainly a pseudonym for one of the Northern lords, who, encouraged by the Earl of Warwick, had stirred a rebellion against the rule of Edward IV.
+Not very well documented, the Battle of Edgecote Moor was fought on 26 July 1469, and pitched the Yorkist forces under the Earl of Pembroke, against the Lancastrians, under the leadership of ‘Robin of Redesdale’.
+This was almost certainly a pseudonym for one of the Northern lords who, encouraged by the Earl of Warwick, had stirred a rebellion against the rule of Edward IV.

-The Lancastrian army forced Pembroke into hand to hand combat, and when reinforcements arrived for the rebel troops, Pembroke’s men fled.
-They sustained many casualties during the retreat, and Pembroke was captured and executed the next day.
+The Lancastrian army forced Pembroke into hand-to-hand combat and when reinforcements arrived for the rebel troops, Pembroke’s men fled.
+They sustained many casualties during the retreat, and Pembroke himself was captured and executed the next day.
 The outcome of this battle enabled Warwick to capture Edward, and thus become the effective ruler of the kingdom.